Revisiting rescattering contributions to $\overline{B}_{(s)}\to D^{(*)}_{(s)} M$ decays: Summary

 Recent developments in the study of the $\overline{B}_{(s)}\to D_{(s)}$ transition form factors have shed light on the discrepancies between the theoretical predictions and the experimental data for the color-allowed tree decays $B(\overline{B}^0 \to D^{(*)+}K^-)$ and $B(\overline{B}^0_s \to D^{(*)+}_s \pi^-)$.
 The theoretical predictions for these branching ratios are universally larger than the measured values.
 On the other hand, it has been known that the decays with the color-suppressed tree amplitude have smaller branching ratios in the factorization approaches than the experimental data.
 This motivated us to revisit the final-state rescattering effects in the $\overline{B}\to DP$, $\overline{B}\to D^*P$ and $\overline{B}\to DV$ channels.

 We have examined whether the discrepancies can be explained by the quasi-elastic rescattering contributions based on the $SU(3)$ and $U(3)$ flavor symmetries.
 From the analysis of the color-allowed modes $\overline{B}^0 \to D^{(*)+}K^-$ and $\overline{B}^0_s \to D^{(*)+}_s \pi^-$ and the color-suppressed modes $\overline{B}^0 \to D^{(*)0}\overline{K}^0$ and $\overline{B}^0_s \to D^{(*)0}K^0$, we have concluded that the rescattering effects cannot account for the discrepancies.
-Hence there should exist additional contributions such as large power corrections in the QCDF approach, inelastic rescattering contributions beyond the quasi-elastic picture, and/or NP contributions to the short-distance Wilson coefficients.
-We have studied the last possibility by taking the coefficient $a_1(m_b)$ as a fit parameter.
-The preferred range of the NP contribution to $a_1(m_b)$ has been determined from the fits to all the available data for $\overline{B}_{(s)}\to D^{(*)}_{(s)} M$, where the fits have been performed separately for $\overline{B}\to DP$, $\overline{B}\to D^*P$ and $\overline{B}\to DV$.
-The results point to a downward shift of $\mathcal{O}(10\%)$ in $a_1(m_b)$ compared to the SM contribution.
+Hence there should exist additional contributions such as inelastic rescattering contributions beyond the quasi-elastic picture, large power corrections in the QCDF approach and/or NP contributions to the short-distance Wilson coefficients.
+We have studied the latter two possibilities by taking the coefficient $a_1(m_b)$ as a fit parameter.
+The preferred range of $a_1(m_b)$ has been determined from the fits to all the available data for $\overline{B}_{(s)}\to D^{(*)}_{(s)} M$, where the fits have been performed separately for $\overline{B}\to DP$, $\overline{B}\to D^*P$ and $\overline{B}\to DV$.
+The results point to a downward shift of $\mathcal{O}(10\%)$ in $a_1(m_b)$ compared to the QCDF prediction.
 Remarkably, all the fits are consistent with each other.

 As argued in detail in ref.~\cite{Bordone:2020gao}, it is hard to resolve the discrepancies by (unknown) higher-order or higher-power corrections to the decay amplitudes in the QCDF approach.
-Effects of the inelastic rescattering might be significant, though it is beyond the scope of this paper.
-On the other hand, it is challenging to construct viable NP models that realizes the NP contribution of $\mathcal{O}(10\%)$.
+Effects of the inelastic rescattering might be significant, though their discussion is beyond the scope of this paper.
+On the other hand, it is also challenging to construct viable NP models that realizes the NP contribution of $\mathcal{O}(10\%)$.
 Therefore, further theoretical and experimental studies are needed to clarify this issue.